cedadev/jasmin-workshop/exercises/ex00/README.md

 <details>
    <summary id="windows">Windows instructions: option 3</summary>

-   - If you already have `wsl` installed you can follow the 'Mac or linux instructions' after completing the following steps
+   If you already have [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) (WSL) installed you can follow the 'Mac or Linux instructions' after completing the following steps:

-   - Open file explorer and copy the `id_ecdsa` private key file from the Windows Downloads folder and paste it into your Linux home folder
+   - Open File Explorer and copy the `id_ecdsa` private key file from your Downloads folder in Windows and paste it into your WSL home folder
-   - Open up the terminal and type `sudo chown $USER:$USER ~/.ssh/id_ecdsa` to change file ownership from root to you.
+   - Open a WSL terminal and run `sudo chown $USER:$USER ~/id_ecdsa` to change file ownership of the private key from root to you

-      - then continue the exercise by following the instructions in the 'Mac or Linux instructions' drop-down menu
+Then continue the exercise by following the instructions in the 'Mac or Linux instructions' section below.
 </details>

 <details>